 Hoh Rainforest

-The visitor’s center provides access to several short trails, including the famous Hall of Mosses - an unbelievably lush grove of Sitka spruce, bigleaf maple, and western hemlock trees covered in green.
+The visitor center provides access to several short trails, including the famous Hall of Mosses—an unbelievably lush grove of Sitka spruce, bigleaf maple, and western hemlock trees covered in green.
 Nearby, the appropriately named Spruce Nature Trail also provides a stunning sample of the moss-laden scenes typical of the Hoh.
-The rainforest is also home to the Preston Macy Tree, formerly the the sixth largest Sitka spruce tree in the world now in a state of natural decomposition.
+The rainforest is also home to the Preston Macy Tree, formerly the sixth-largest Sitka spruce tree in the world, now in a state of natural decomposition.

 Hall of Mosses